-Q: You just came back from Geneva, where Messi won.
-Did you talk to him?
+Q: You just came back from Geneva, where Messi won, and is 20/1 when using a fortuna promo code to win again this year; did you talk to him?

 A: I don’t see it as a personal battle.
 We talked during one moment in the game and we spoke of normal things, nothing special, just like with Di María.

 Q: Do you think you receive more blows than Messi?